 Everyone wants “exposure” for their game.
 Mostly, they just want their game pinned on the front page of Steam.
 In today’s blog I am diving deep into the way you get that front-page featuring in the form of the “Special Offers” section (Pictured below) but specifically Daily Deals!
-(I will be covering Weekend Deals in a Part 2 blog post).
+(I cover Weekend Deals in this Part 2 blog post).

 I started this project because I want to answer, what is required before you get a Daily Deal, and what do you get from it?